smitrajput/solidity-ikigai/README.md

 30. VerX (CS): formal verification tool that auto-proves temporal safety (??) of SCs.
 Based on 1) reducing temporal safety to reachability 2) efficient symbolic checking engine 3) delayed abstraction of states
 31. Karl (SmartDec): extensible static analyser
 32. K-Framework (RV): verification framework (??) that uses KEVM (first executable EVM spec).
 Serves as platform for building wide range of formal analysis (??) tools for EVM
+33. Certora Prover: formal verification tool.
+Rules need to be written in ‘Specify’ language which are verified by symbolic checking for all possible paths and spits counterexample if any.
+Uses ‘abstract interpretation’ and ‘constraint solving’ (2 fundamental computer science techniques)
+34. HEVM (DappHub): EVM impl used for unit/property testing and interactive debugging